 The Spinal Cord Injury Program is designed to get patients to a functional level possible to return home and to the community.
 This measurement helps us identify opportunities for improving our level of care as well as adjust a patient's rehabilitation goals to maximize functional independence as he improves.
-The data shows that our patients regain function at a higher rate as patients at national pediatric facilities in 2011.
+The data shows that our patients regain function at a higher rate than patients at other pediatric facilities in 2012.

 How does Children’s make sure we are giving high-quality care?

 - Our Inpatient Rehabilitation Program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in spinal cord system of care and pediatric specialty program.